Why do people make Beaded Flowers and how are they used?

 In Victorian times, royal European brides often wore wreaths or circlets of bead flowers and carried bead bouquets on their wedding day.
 The custom was for the bride to abandon the fancy hair styles of the time, and wear her hair simply, straight down her back, and adorn her head with a floral wreath.
 If she were getting married at a time of the year when fresh flowers were unavailable, bead flowers were an excellent solution.

 In response to the 9/11 tragedy, many flower beaders from around the world collaborated to make a modern-style funeral wreath for each of the three crash sites.
-These wreaths are now in the Pentagon, the Liberty Museum in Philadelphia, and the New York Wreath was temporarily placed in the Wheaton Museum of American Glass in Morganville, New Jersey.
-Recently the New York Wreath was moved to a permanent display case in a board room at the World Trade Center Museum Foundation Headquarters.
-The Pentagon wreath is in a large, glass wall-mounted case in a new hallway in the Pentagon.
+These wreaths are now in the Pentagon, the Liberty Museum in Philadelphia, and the New York Wreath is proudly displayed in a large glass hanging case with other donated artifacts in the 9/11 Museum in New York City.
+The Pentagon wreath is displayed in rotation with many other donated items in a large glass hanging case in a new hallway in the Pentagon.
 This hallway leads to a chapel commemorating those who died on 9/11.